 The Risk Management Program for property risks includes a Self-Insured Retention ("SIR") component in order to more efficiently manage the risks.
 The Company's SIR is comprised of a layer of losses that the Company is responsible for satisfying after the properties have met their \$25,000 deductible for each claim.
 That layer covers losses between \$25,000 and \$100,000 and has no aggregate limit for that layer of risk.
 All multifamily losses above \$100,000 are fully insured.
-For commercial office, all losses are fully insured after the \$50,000 deductible has been met.
-BIGRM, the captive risk management company wholly owned by the Operating Company, provides a \$5.0 million insurance policy to cover the following: 100% of the \$2.0 million layer above the multifamily deductible and SIR.
-All losses above \$2.0 million are fully insured by multiple outside insurance carriers.
-There is also a \$750,000 per occurrence limit for any single loss.
-All losses above the SIR thresholds are fully insured with the exception of catastrophic loss deductibles in excess of the deductibles above.
-Catastrophic losses, in zones deemed catastrophic (CAT Zones), such as earthquake, named storm and flood zones, have deductibles that equal up to 5% of the insurable value of the property affected for a particular loss.
-Any catastrophic losses in non-CAT Zones are insured with the same \$25,000/\$50,000 deductibles and SIR of \$75,000 for multifamily properties as outlined above.
+For commercial office and senior housing properties, all losses are fully insured after the \$50,000 deductible has been met.
+For logisites and net lease properties, all losses are fully insured after the \$100,000 deductible has been met and for single-family rental properties all losses are fully insured after the \$250,000 deductible has met.
+BIGRM, the captive risk management company wholly owned by the Operating Company, provides a \$5.0 million insurance policy to cover the following: 100% of the \$3.0 million layer above the multifamily deductible and SIR.
+All losses above \$3.0 million are fully insured by multiple outside insurance carriers.
+On June 20, 2022 the per-occurrence limit increased from \$750,000 for any single loss with an aggregate limit of \$2.0 million.
+All losses above the SIR thresholds are fully insured with the exception of catastrophic loss deductibles in excess of the deductibles outlined above.
+Catastrophic losses, in zones deemed catastrophic (CAT Zones), such as earthquake, named storm and flood zones, have deductibles and SIR of \$75,000 for multifamily properties as outlined above.

-On June 20, 2020, the Company added a general liability self-insured retention aggregate limit of \$10.0 million with a per occurrence limit of \$2.0 million and per location limit of \$4.0 million.
+On June 20, 2020, the Company added a general liability self-insured retention aggregate limit of \$10.0 million with a per occurrence limit of \$2.0 million and per location limit of \$4.0 million, which was increased on June 20, 2022 to a per-occurrence of limit \$5.0 million and per location limit of \$10.0 million.
 Any insurance claims above these limits are fully insured by multiple insurance carriers.
 BPM insured this retention with the BIGRM captive.
-As of both March 31, 2022 and December 31, 2021, the Company had reserved \$1.0 million.
+As of June 30, 2022 and December 31, 2021, the Company had reserved \$0.3 million and \$1.0 million, respectively.

-As of March 31, 2022 and December 31, 2021, the total self-insurance reserve liability was \$4.9 million and \$3.5 million, respectively.
+As of June 30, 2022 and December 31, 2021, the total self-insurance reserve liability was \$3.5 million and \$3.5 million, respectively.

-11.GENERAL PARTNER NOTES PAYABLE
+11. GENERAL PARTNER NOTES PAYABLE

 The Bridge GPs traditionally have a General Partner commitment to the respective fund, which is usually satisfied by affiliates direct investment into the funds.
 For the General Partner commitments for BSH I GP and BMF III GP this commitment was satisfied by notes payable ("General Partner Notes Payable") between the General Partner and certain related parties or outside investors ("GP Lenders") for reduced management fees.
-Under the terms of the General Partner Notes Payable, the GP Lender enters into a notes payable with the respective General Partner, which then subscribes to the respective fund for the same amount as the amount of the General Partner Notes Payable.
+Under the terms of the General Partner Notes Payable, the GP Lender enters into a notes payable with the respective General Partner, which then subscribes to the respective fund for the same amount as the amount of the General Partner Note Payable.
 The General Partner Notes Payable mature based upon the terms of the limited partnership agreement of the respective fund.
 The carrying value of the General Partner Notes Payable represents the related GP Lender's net asset value in the fund.
 The GP Lenders are entitled to all returned capital and profit distributions net of management fees and carried interest.
 We have elected the fair value option for the General Partner Notes Payable so that changes in value are recorded in investment income (loss).
 The following table summarizes the carrying value of the General Partner Notes Payable (in thousands):